40 Hours Weekly, plus overtime as agreed

 YMCA Doncaster has a small team of around 20 full and part-time staff, working together to provide services to some of the town’s most vulnerable young people.
 We welcome candidates from a variety of backgrounds, and we’d be delighted to hear from you if you meet our criteria.

-We are currently consider applications as they come in; please apply at any time.
+We are currently considering applications as they come in; please apply at any time.
 There is no closing date.

 Please note that we are only able to contact shortlisted candidates.
 If you do not hear from us within three weeks you’ve unfortunately not been successful on this occasion.